If you want to upgrade from Community to the Commercial edition, see Upgrade to Commercial Edition.

 Install Plane

-- A virtual or on-prem machine with atleast 2 vCPUs and 4 GB RAM
+- A virtual or on-prem machine with at least 2 vCPUs and 4 GB RAM (8 GB RAM recommended)

 - Ubuntu